Ilario Pantano: Rejoins the USMC

-Immediately following the September 11, 2001 terrorist attacks, Pantano decided to rejoin the Marines.
+Immediately following the September 11 attacks, Pantano decided to rejoin the Marines.
 Pantano's apartment was next to a fire station where eleven firemen, four of whom were former Marines, perished in the attacks.
 He was accepted to Officer Candidate School and was commissioned as a Second Lieutenant upon completion.

 He was a popular officer and his superiors described him as the best platoon commander in his battalion.
 His men reported that they appreciated the extra training drills he put them through.
 As Time Magazine reported in 2005, "Pantano prepared his platoon by working the men hard.
 His men grumbled (enlisted men call officers like Pantano "motarded"—motivated to the point of retardation).
 But he believed that the more they trained, the fitter they were, the more chance they had of surviving a real war.
 The effort paid off.
 In more than 40 combat operations, the platoon suffered one casualty—a shrapnel nick from an incoming mortar round.
 Then the insurgency erupted.
 Newly arrived units took more casualties in a few days than their predecessors had in eight months."

 Pantano went to Iraq in February 2004 with 2nd Battalion, 2nd Marines.
 This was quickly followed by the intense fighting in Fallujah during Operation Vigilant Resolve in April 2004.